Salable/node-sdk/docs/docs/subscriptions/add-seats.md

 # Add Subscription Seats

 Adds seats to a Subscription.
-Once created, the seats will be unassigned.
-To assign the seats use the [update many](../licenses/update-many.md) method of the SDK and set the `granteeId` of each seat.
+Initially the seats will be unassigned.
+To assign granteeIds to the seats use the [update many](../licenses/update-many.md) method.

 ## Code Sample